WHAT WE DO

 Health Outreach Programme

-The Reliance Foundation Health Outreach Programme proves medical care through Mobile Medical Units (MMUs) and Static Medical Units (SMUs) at selected locations in Mumbai, Uttarakhand and Madhya Pradesh.
+The Reliance Foundation Health Outreach Programme provides medical care through Mobile Medical Units (MMUs) and Static Medical Units (SMUs) at selected locations in Mumbai, Uttarakhand and Madhya Pradesh.

 Fully-equipped Mobile Medical Units (MMUs) with state-of-the-art technology, including cloud-based software are incorporated to store patient information and plan programs for the communities.
 MMUs provide free of cost necessary healthcare services at the doorstep of beneficiaries through periodic visits.
 They further address beneficiary requirements with proper consultations and adequate medical care facilities.